SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Gear ratio optimizer for the Issue Analyzer
   3. Engineer's Diary with change history, lap times after change, notes and so on
   4. Support for *Asseto Corsa EVO* setup files
-  5. Add a bottoming out issue and support telemetry analysis for it
+  5. Support telemetry analysis for suspension issues

 #### Strategy Workbench
   1. Multi session tyre management - manage tyre sets and driven laps for a whole weekend (Practice, Qualifying, Race 1, Race 2, ...)